-Reconciliation can no longer be seen as a single issue or agenda and the contemporary definition of reconciliation must weave all of these threads together.
+Reconciliation can no longer be seen as a single issue or agenda; the contemporary definition of reconciliation must weave all of these threads together.

 To develop a framework to measure Australia’s progress towards reconciliation across these many dimensions, Reconciliation Australia undertook a review of reconciliation in Australia and internationally.
 As a result of this work, five critical dimensions that together represent a holistic and comprehensive picture of reconciliation were identified.

 All Australians understand and value Aboriginal

 relationships based on trust and respect and that are

 Goal: Positive two-way relationships built on trust and respect exist between Aboriginal and Torres Strait Islander and non-Indigenous Australians throughout society.

 Action: Overcome racism

 Aboriginal and Torres Strait Islander peoples participate equally in a range of life opportunities and the unique rights of Aboriginal and Torres Strait Islander peoples are recognised and upheld.

 Goal: Aboriginal and Torres Strait Islander Australians participate equally and equitably in all areas of life—i.e. we have closed the gaps in life outcomes—and the distinctive individual and collective rights and cultures of Aboriginal and Torres Strait Islander peoples are universally recognised and respected.
 Aboriginal and Torres Strait Islander people are self-determining.